 Loss contingencies considered remote are generally not disclosed, unless they involve guarantees, in which case the guarantees would be disclosed.
 There can be no assurance that such matters will not materially and adversely affect the Company's business, financial position, and results of operations or cash flows.
-As of June 30, 2022 and December 31, 2021, the Company has not accrued any amounts for contingencies.

 As previously disclosed, on February 11, 2021, HC2 Holdings 2 Inc. (now known as Innovate 2) and Continental General Insurance Company, former minority stockholders of 704Games, filed a complaint in the U.S. District Court for the District of Delaware against the Company, the Company's Chief Executive Officer and Executive Chairman, the Company's Chief Financial Officer, and the manager of Motorsport Network.
 The complaint was later amended and added Leo Capital Holdings LLC as an additional plaintiff and the controller of Motorsport Network as an additional individual defendant.
 The complaint alleges, among other things, purported misrepresentations and omissions concerning 704Games' financial condition made in connection with the Company's purchase of these minority shareholders' interest in 704Games in August and October 2021.
 The complaint asserts claims under Section 10(b) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Rule 10b-5 thereunder; Section 20(a) of the Exchange Act; Section 20A of the Exchange Act; breach of the Company's obligations under the Stockholders' Agreement dated August 14, 2018; fraudulent inducement; breach of fiduciary duties; and unjust enrichment.
 The plaintiffs seek, among other things, damages from the defendants, jointly and severally, based on the alleged difference between the fair market value of the shares of common stock of 704Games on the date of plaintiffs' sale and the purchase price that was paid, as well as punitive damages and other relief.
 In May 2021, the Company, along with the other defendants, filed a motion to dismiss the plaintiffs' complaint.
 On March 28, 2022, the court entered an order denying the motion to dismiss.
 The Company believes that this action is without merit and will continue to vigorously defend itself.
-However, litigation is inherently uncertain.
-Accordingly, the Company cannot predict the outcome of this matter and cannot currently estimate the possible loss or range of losses, if any, that it may experience in con
+As of September 30, 2022, the Company has accrued \$1 million in loss contingencies as it relates to this case, which represents the Company's probable and reasonable estimable exposure.
+As of December 31, 2021, the Co